 - Startup SG Loan provides government-backed loans to startups to catalyse their growth opportunities.

-- Startup SG Infrastructure provides startups with the spaces that they need to grow, experiment and flourish.
+- Startup SG Infrastructure provides startups with the spaces that they need to grow, experiment, and flourish.

-Some of the programs are as follows:
+Some of the programs include:

-- SpeedUP is a VND 11.75 billion (US$ 520,520) fund, which has been started by Ho Chi Minh City’s Department of Science and Technology.
-The fund invests in 14 startups, with investments ranging from VND 350 million (US$ 15,500) to VND 1,282 billion (US$ 56,792).
+- SpeedUP is a VND 11.75 billion (USD 520,520) startup investment fund from Ho Chi Minh City’s Department of Science and Technology.
+The fund offers startups from VND 350 million (USD 15,500) to VND 1,282 billion (USD 56,792).

 - National Technology Innovation Fund (NATIF) is a government agency and financial institution under Vietnam’s Ministry of Science and Technology that provides grants and preferential loans for R&D, innovation, and technology transfer.

 - The National Agency for Technology, Entrepreneurship, and Commercialisation Development (NATECD) provides training, mentorship, and financial aid to startups.

 Another reason for business expansion is the booming Asian tourism industry which tripled in size over the last two decades.
 The well-developed travel infrastructure and multiple destinations throughout the region have made the tourism industry a sector worthy of investment.

 Asia’s reputation as a destination of choice for the world’s holiday goers, boasting must-see historical attractions and idyllic natural landscapes, has attracted domestic and international tourists and contributed enormously to local economies.
 Although the pandemic hit the tourism sector hard in 2020, it has rebounded well in 2023 and indicators for 2024 are even more positive.